Aphelion-im/Product-preview-card-component/README.md

 ### Continued development
 Code-wise I am not entirely satisfied.

-CSS writing style may be improved with the [BEM method](https://getbem.com/introduction/).
+- CSS writing style may be improved with the [BEM method](https://getbem.com/introduction/).
+- Viewport Height on mobile cuts of a part of the top
+- On iPad the card stretches vertically and the content gets too much whitespace.

 ### Useful resources